Hydrogeologist

 Employers

-- environmental and engineering consultancies, ranging from those with just a few employees to those with several hundred, working for private clients and governments both in the UK and overseas
+- environmental and engineering consultancies, ranging from small firms to large organisations, serving private clients and governments in the UK and internationally

-- research organisations, e.g. the British Geological Survey (BGS), the Geological Survey of Northern Ireland and the Centre for Ecology and Hydrology (CEH)
+- research organisations, such as the British Geological Survey (BGS), the Geological Survey of Northern Ireland, and the Centre for Ecology and Hydrology (CEH)

-- government regulators, e.g. the Environment Agency (EA), the Scottish Environment Protection Agency (SEPA) and the Northern Ireland Environment Agency (NIEA)
+- government regulators, including the Environment Agency (EA), the Scottish Environment Protection Agency (SEPA), and the Northern Ireland Environment Agency (NIEA)

 - the nuclear industry

-- other large industries that have significant contaminated land issues, e.g. pharmaceuticals, steel, and chemical
+- industries dealing with contaminated land issues, such as pharmaceuticals, steel, and chemicals

-- universities with specialist courses, for specific academic research and lecturing posts
+- universities offering specialist courses, for academic research and lecturing roles

-- overseas aid organisations that are developing safe water supplies in developing countries.
+- overseas aid organisations developing safe water supplies in developing countries.

 Look for job vacancies at: